darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 ## Conclusion
 This was very involved for an "Easy" room, and it seemed to cross over into "Medium" territory at times.
 Here are some of the key takeaways:
-- Most CTFs begin with an Nmap scan to view open ports, and this was no exception.
+- Most CTFs begin with an **Nmap** scan to view open ports, and this was no exception.
-- HTTP provides a larger attack surface than SSH.
+- **HTTP** provides a larger attack surface than **SSH**.
-- Gobuster can help you find directories and files that have accidentally been made public.
+- **Gobuster** can help you find directories and files that have accidentally been made public.
-- Keep an eye out for suspicious PHP files when doing CTFs.
+- Keep an eye out for suspicious **PHP** files when doing CTFs.
-- Hexedit is a useful tool for "fixing" images that are showing the wrong file type.
+- **Hexedit** is a useful tool for "fixing" images that are showing the wrong file type.
-- Steghide is great at extracting hidden files from JPEG images.
+- **Steghide** is great at extracting hidden files from JPEG images.
 - The **eval** function is often exploitable.

-Thank you for reading!
+### Thank you for reading!
 Good luck with your cybersecurity journey, and God bless!